Tejas1415/TrackingPixel/README.md

 # Image Tracking System Guide

 This guide explains how to set up and use the advanced image tracking system for monitoring when and how someone views your shared content.
-This system offers multiple tracking methods and collects comprehensive viewer information.
+This system offers multiple tracking methods and collects comprehensive viewer information (All Legal Elements)

 ## Features